UniMath/agda-unimath/src/foundation/global-subuniverses.lagda.md

 universe that are defined at every level, and are closed under [equivalences of types](foundation-core.equivalences.md).
-This does not follow from [univalence](foundation.univalence.md), as equivalence induction only holds for homogenous equivalences, i.e. equivalences in a single universe.
+This does not follow from [univalence](foundation.univalence.md), as equivalence induction only holds for homogeneous equivalences, i.e. equivalences in a single universe.

 ## Definitions